 - Marks with heavy machinery.

 - Does not prevent machinery from shifting with use.

-Use artificial turf in your functional training areas, cross-training or outdoor spaces.
-If you are looking for the best artificial turf for gyms, take a look at our PAVIGYM TURF.
+Better use artificial turf in your functional training areas, cross-training or outdoor spaces.

 In some countries, carpet is one of the most popular choices for cardio and other common areas in the gym.
 It is easy to maintain, non-slip and inexpensive.